Ken Klippenstein

-Ken Klippenstein (born February 1, 1988) is an American journalist working at The Intercept.
-Prior to joining The Intercept, Klippenstein was the D.C.
-Correspondent at The Nation and previously a senior investigative reporter for the online news program The Young Turks.
+Kenneth Klippenstein (born February 1, 1988) is an American journalist who worked at The Intercept.
+Before that, Klippenstein was the D.C.
+Correspondent at The Nation and a senior investigative reporter for the online news program The Young Turks.
 His work has also appeared in The Daily Beast, Salon, and other publications.
-His reporting focuses on U.S. federal and national security matters as well as corporate controversies.
+His reporting has focused on U.S. national security, politics, activism, corporate controversies and the media.